SteveWooding/cheddar-gorge/README.md

 The goal of this version is to hopefully produce some amusing stories that are created by two or more people.
 After a story has at least 64 words, you can choose to start a new story.

-## Required Libraries and Dependencies
+## Required libraries and dependencies
 This project is written in Python and the Django web framework.
 It is setup to use the PostgreSQL database, though this could be swapped out for another database that Django supports.
 The major version numbers for the required software are:

-* Python 3.6
+* Python 3.6.5
 * Django 2.0.6
 * PostgreSQL 10.4

+You may be able to use previous versions of Python 3 and PostgreSQL.
+However, this project is strictly Django 2 and above.

 The project uses Pipenv to manage the required Python packages for production and development environments.
 Pipenv can be installed with `pip` like this: